Singer VS1, VS2, VS3, 27, & 28, Vibrating Shuttle Models

 The Singer VS1 was not much more than a development machine which was quickly replaced by the upgraded VS2 which had a ‘fiddle’ shaped base.
 This in turn was gradually phased out in 1891 and re-branded as the 27K with a rectangular base.
 By 1912 the original design was ‘modernised’ to incorporate a new shuttle ejector mechanism and at the same time the bobbin winder was relocated to a higher mounting point, so that its rubber wheel would rub on the drive belt and not the drive rim.

 The Singer VS3 (later re-branded 28 and then 128) was introduced in 1886 as a 3/4 size version of the VS2.
-Paralling its big brother, the VS3 underwent several minor modifications, during its lifetime before finally becoming the 128K.
+Paralleling its big brother, the VS3 underwent several minor modifications, during its lifetime before finally becoming the 128K.
 The changeover from fiddle base to a rectangular base took place around 1893/94.
 The smaller VS3, 28, 128’s were mainly manufactured as portable hand crank machines, but they were harder to use at high speed.
 Each time the crank handle turned it produced three rotations of the balance wheel making three stitches, but it did cause arm ache over time!

 Hand crank machines came supplied in a small wooden case, making it more like a piece of luggage, rather than a piece of furniture.
 Early cases were known as mahogany ‘coffin lid cases’ whilst later ones were known as oak ‘bentwood’ cases.
 Early 28K’s have their bobbin winder mechanism positioned low down, using the machines drive wheel to turn the small rubbed bobbin wheel.
-Later 28K’s and 128’s have the bobbin winder located higher up to use the drive belt to wind the bobbins rather than the drive wheel, and they also have a shuttle ejector mechanism and an automatic tension release system when the presser foot is raised.
+Later 28K’s and 128’s have the bobbin winder located higher up to use the drive belt to wind the bobbins rather than the drive wheel.
+They also have a shuttle ejector mechanism and an automatic tension release system when the presser foot is raised.

 Early electric conversions consisted of mounting a motor in the treadle cabinet.
 The treadle belt was shortened to run only from the motor's pulley to the handwheel.
 The treadle pad was then fitted with a mechanism to control the motor's speed in a similar way to a modern car accelerator pedal.